Salt, Sand, and Shutter Speeds: A Windy Day in Chiba

 Once we began, I quickly forgot about the wind gusts, the cold, the salty seawater in my face, the sand in my eyes and between my teeth, and shot away for the better part of an hour and a half.
 All those little annoyances tend to fade away when doing what you enjoy.

-In the end the images I took away from the shoot were not what I had originally imagined.
+In the end, the images I took away from the shoot were not what I had originally imagined.
 Conditions forced a few changes, but that is how it usually goes.
-In my personal experience, coming from a shoot with the images you had initially pictured is without doubt the exception, not the rule.
+In my experience, coming home with the exact image you envisioned is the exception; coming home with something better because you adapted is the goal.

 Previous